 Among the varieties, you will certainly have at least one or two that produce tall, straight handsome poles for building and home decor purposes.
 Black bamboo dries out beautifully, with its rich dark brown tones.
 You can use it for any number of light carpentry projects.
 Then you may have some giant timber bamboo for heavier construction.
 Maybe some surfboard racks in the garage or some framing in the man cave.
 The possibilities are limitless.

 From there you can cut it down to the size you want.
 You will probably want to let it dry before you get too crafty with it.
-The color change, usually from green to yellow when it dries out.
+The color changes, usually from green to yellow when it dries out.
 Small poles will take a few weeks to dry.
 And giant timber poles can take a few months.
 Best to let them cure slowly, in a dry, shady place.

 Conclusion

 Now you are ready to tame the wild beast.
 Maybe check out some bamboo photography collections to get inspired on what varieties to plant and how to use them for maximum effect in your garden.
-Then look for a some good spaces in your garden that need some revitalization.
+Then look for some good spaces in your garden that need some revitalization.
 Maybe pull out some old Morning Glory vine or some other nuisance, and make room for a spectacle of bamboo.
 Plant wisely, and your bamboo garden could soon be the envy of the entire neighborhood!

 Learn more